ddelpero/secureconfig/README.md

 ## Security Considerations

+- **Binary Format Security**: The binary storage format makes it much harder to identify and attack encrypted data compared to JSON
+- **No Plain Text Exposure**: Configuration structure and metadata are not visible in the binary format
+- **Obfuscated Content**: Encrypted data appears as random bytes, not recognizable base64 strings
 - This package is suitable for local application configuration
 - For production systems with multiple users, consider using dedicated secret management services
 - Regularly rotate your encryption keys